malware-dev/MDK-SE/README.md

 - - -

 ## Visual Studio 2022 17.9.0 Has Broken MDK
 Microsoft has broken the MDK Deploy feature in their latest version of Visual Studio in a way I don't know if I can fix (they have flat out deleted something).
-I am working on figuring out what to do.

-In the mean time, you can easily roll back to the previous Visual Studio version by starting your Visual Studio Installer, clicking the More button, there should be a Roll Back option there.

-Hopefully this will tide you over until I can either fix the problem... or finish MDK2.
-One or the other.

 Please vote:
 https://developercommunity.visualstudio.com/t/Something-got-deleted-when-VS-updated-b/10598067

 There is now a nuget package _early alpha_ of the MDK2 packager.

-Mal.Mdk2.PbPackager
+`Mal.Mdk2.PbPackager`

 This should be deploying your scripts every time you build, MDK1's Deploy function will no longer be necessary... just compile your script.